kimseung-gc/MP01-SimpleEnciphering/README.md

 ## Description
 ```
-I created a program that can encrypt alphabets into CaesarCipher and VigenèreCipher.
+I created a program that can encrypt alphabets into Caesar Cipher method and Vigenère Cipher method.
 CaesarCipher takes in encoded/decoded message, and decodes/encodes it by trying 26
 combinations of keys that are possible; similar with CaesarCipher, VigenéreCipher
 takes in an ecoded/decoded message, and encodes/decodes with the given key to the